DeutscherBundesjugendring/epartool/README.md

 ## Installation

-### Wizzard
+### Wizard
-The preferred way of installation is to use the bundled installation wizard.
+The preferred installation method is using the bundled installation wizard.

+1. Obtain the installation package by download or by running the `$ robo build` command in the root folder where the `RoboFile.php` is located.
+2. Visit site in browser.
 If the application is not installed, the installation wizard starts automatically.

-After installation is completed, remove the install directory.
+3. After installation is completed, remove the `install` directory.

 ### No wizard
+#### Filesystem
 The tool uses the Robo task runner to perform the build.
 It is invoked by running the `$ robo build` command in the root folder where the `RoboFile.php` is located.
-The following tool are needed:
+The following tools are needed:

 * [Robo](http://robo.li/)
 * [Composer](https://getcomposer.org/)